Independent Living vs Assisted Living: Top Questions Answered

 - 55+ Communities.
 Similar to senior apartment communities, 55+ communities offer housing options to older adults.
 They do include some lifestyle programming, but not the continuum of care you see in a Life Plan Community.

 - Independent Living Communities.
-Independent living typically refers to a standalone apartment building for adults who are able to live independently.
+Independent living typically refers to a standalone apartment building for adults who are able to live on their own.
 As mentioned above, communities like Life Plan Communities incorporate independent living into the overall community structure.

 - Assisted Living Communities.
 Assisted Living communities offer help with activities of daily living.
 As with independent living, a community could offer assisted living only, or offer it as part of the larger continuum of care.